Are 80% AR-15 Lowers Legal?

 Are any special tools required?

 Our innovative ‘stacked frame’ design allows for ease of finishing and assembly without a CNC or manual milling machine.
 A drill press is recommended but not required.
 A hand drill will do just fine.
+You’ll also need a Dremel rotary tool with cut off wheel to cut out the G10 parts from the panels.
 Just measure, mark and drill the fire control group and takedown pin holes and the kit is ready for assembly.

 How long does it take to finish drill and assemble?